-Partnership HealthPlan of California (PHC) is a non-profit community based health care organization that contracts with the State to administer Medi-Cal benefits through local care providers to ensure Medi-Cal recipients have access to comprehensive, quality health care.
-PHC provides care to over 514,000 members.
-Beginning in Solano County in 1994, PHC now provides services to 14 Northern California counties - Del Norte, Humboldt, Lake, Lassen, Marin, Mendocino, Modoc, Napa, Shasta, Siskiyou, Solano, Sonoma, Trinity, and Yolo.
+Partnership HealthPlan of California (PHC) is a non-profit community based health care organization that contracts with the State to administer Medi-Cal benefits through local care providers to ensure Medi-Cal recipients have access to high-quality comprehensive cost-effective health care.
+PHC provides quality health care to over 560,000 lives.
+Beginning in Solano County in 1994, PHC now provides services to 14 Northern California counties - Del Norte, Humboldt, Lake, Lassen, Marin, Mendocino, Modoc, Napa, Shasta, Siskiyou, Solano, Sonoma, Trinity and Yolo.

 PHC delivers care to a large geographically diverse population.
 The 14 counties we serve cover over 38,000 square miles, which is larger than Connecticut, Delaware, New Hampshire, New Jersey, Rhode Island, and Vermont combined.
 Geographically speaking, we are the largest Managed Care Plan in California.

 There is no better place to practice medicine than in rural Northern California.
 You can be minutes from the ocean, world-class skiing on the slopes of the Sierra Nevada, or from fishing in many of the crystal clear rivers and streams.
 The smaller communities remove you from the noise and the hustle and bustle of larger cities and will quickly welcome you in as part of the family.